jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2.3.11    Can “Send Notification Message” of User Management interface send group emails to the users of the whole site?
+2.3.11    Can "Send Notification Message" of User Management interface send group emails to the users of the whole site?

 Select the notification function from the left navigation bar, and the administrator can send a group notification to all administrators or users of the organization.
-The location of recipient is the “root (the whole site scope)”, recipient scope is “direct and subordinate users”.
+The location of recipient is the "root (the whole site scope)", recipient scope is "direct and subordinate users".